 - Gimmick: The existence of a parallel world

 The Legend of Zelda: A Link to the Past is the first game of the series that I have actually played.
 In my humble opinion, it is also the best one out of the whole series.
-This game returns to the top-down tile-based style of playing that the first Zelda game had, while introducing a slew of new items and concepts as well.
+This game returns to the top-down tile-based style of gameplay that the first Zelda game had, while introducing a slew of new items and concepts as well.
 This game's gimmick is the existence of a parallel world called the "Dark World," which has both plot and gameplay relevance.

 As the story goes, the Dark World used to be the Sacred Realm (or Golden Land, if you prefer) that housed the Triforce (an artifact of great power that can grant a wish to whosoever possesses it).
 However, an evil bandit wished to claim its power and, in doing so, turned the Sacred Realm into the Dark World.

 In terms of gameplay, the Dark World serves as a parallel to the Light World in which you start the game, and quite a few puzzles involve you switching between the worlds in order to complete them (as things you do in one world can affect parts of the other world).

 The Game Boy Advance remake of this game also included a multiplayer-only game called Four Swords, which would eventually spawn a sequel for the GameCube called Four Swords Adventures, which I will mention in somewhat more detail later in this article.

 - Release Date (North America): 1993 (re-released for the Game Boy Color in 1998)

 - Gimmick: The plot is a dream (Also, the Color Dungeon in the GBC version of the game)